Charities We’re Supporting

 We have chosen frontline medical charities that are close to our hearts, that represent saving lives by air land and sea

 RNLI Lifeboats provide a 24/7 search and rescue service to protect the coastline.
 In Devon the coast plays an integral part in our daily lives - as a place of work, leisure or training!
 However, the sea can change in an instant and when that happens, it is volunteers who are there to save the day.
 There are on average 26 launches a day, assisting over 8000 people a year.
-Embarking on this challenge involves logging many hours at sea and we will remain very aware of the unpredictability of the ocean and the respect crossing the Atlantic demands.
+Embarking on our challenges made us very aware of the unpredictability of the ocean and our seas and for the incredible work of the RNLI.

 Devon Air Ambulance Trust